Pouppée Fabrikk: History

 The band name has no meaning.
 It was constructed from a combination of the French word "Poupée" (doll) and Norwegian "Fabrikk" (factory).
 Originally the band name was meant to be Poupé Fabrikk, but when a friend made their first posters he incorrectly spelt it "Pouppée Fabrikk" and the band liked it.

 Initially, the music of Pouppée Fabrikk was influenced by minimalistic electronic acts such as Deutsch Amerikanische Freundschaft and Nitzer Ebb, in a style some refer to as "Elektronisk Kroppsmusik" or EKM – the Swedish translation of "Electronic Body Music."
 With the addition of Jouni Ollila and Jonas Aneheim on guitar the group moved towards a more crossover/metal style that was not always well received by fans.

+The band's first album, Rage, was released in 1990 and quickly followed the next year by Portent.
+The latter featured guest vocals on the track "T.O.T.D.N." by Cat Rapes Dog vocalist Joel Rydström.

 The album Your Pain - Our Gain CD was meant to be released in 1996, but due to differences in opinion between the band and the record company (Energy Rekords) it was delayed until 1999.
 In 1996 the band decided to take a break and Pouppée Fabrikk was put on hold and the band members worked on various solo projects.

 In 2000 the band re-united for a performance at the Tinitus Electronic Festival and announced that they were making a comeback and returning to their roots.
 They released a four track mini CD in 2001 entitled Elite Electronics.
 A year later both Ollila and Björkk left the band to concentrate on their respective solo careers.

 After seven years of dormancy, the band re-united in 2009 with Christiaan Riemslag filling the place of former member Jouni Ollila.
 The band embarked on numerous live performances in 2010 & 2011 including at Bodyfest in Fryshuset, Sweden, BIMfest in Belgium, and the first of several appearances at Wave-Gotik-Treffen in Germany.

 In 2013, the band compiled unreleased and remastered demo tracks along with a few new songs for release on Alfa Matrix as The Dirt.
 In 2017, the band "upgraded" two classic tracks – "Watch Your Sex" and "No Way Back" – as a digitally released single to promote their second appearance at Wave-Gotik-Treffen that year.

 In 2019, the band announced the production of a new album, Armén, the first full length album of new material since 1998.
 The band's lyrical output has always been in English, but Armén featured the band's first Swedish language track, “Kom Ta Min Smärta.”
 Björkk – with the mastering assistance of former member Jouni Ollila – took the lead in producing Armén, adopting a more aggressive political theme along with his stated intent "to make the hardest goddamn EBM album ever."